Nickel–cadmium battery: Voltage

 Ni–Cd cells have a nominal cell potential of 1.2 volts (V).
 This is lower than the 1.5 V of alkaline and zinc–carbon primary cells, and consequently they are not appropriate as a replacement in all applications.
 However, the 1.5 V of a primary alkaline cell refers to its initial, rather than average, voltage.
 Unlike alkaline and zinc–carbon primary cells, a Ni–Cd cell's terminal voltage only changes a little as it discharges.
 Because many electronic devices are designed to work with primary cells that may discharge to as low as 0.90 to 1.0 V per cell, the relatively steady 1.2 V of a Ni–Cd cell is enough to allow operation.
-Some would consider the near-constant voltage a drawback as it makes it difficult to detect when the battery charge is low.
+Some would consider the near-constant voltage a drawback as it makes it difficult to detect the remaining chemical charge capacity of an operating cell.

 Ni–Cd batteries used to replace 9 V batteries usually only have six cells, for a terminal voltage of 7.2 volts.
 While most pocket radios will operate satisfactorily at this voltage, some manufacturers such as Varta made 8.4 volt batteries with seven cells for more critical applications.